markstgodard/gawk/README.md

 # Gawk ๏_๏

 ## About
-Simple app to see wtf is going on with running cf-acceptance-tests
+Simple app that watches test progress

 ## Install